paweldziadur/vRecShadFullHD/README.md

     customShader.end();

-We just need one dependecy the addon: https://github.com/timscaffidi/ofxVideoRecorder
+We just need one dependecy, the addon ofxVideoRecorder : https://github.com/timscaffidi/ofxVideoRecorder

 Tested with openFrameworks 0.98.